Cesc Fabregas has backed Pepe Reina to fill the void by the inevitable departure of goalkeeper Victor Valdes for Barcelona next season.

 "But one of the things that Pepe can bring is that he knows all of us.
 He provides a very good atmosphere in the dressing room and is experienced."

-Reina progressed through the ranks with the Spanish giants as a youngster, before quitting the club in favor of Villarreal.
+Reina progressed through the ranks with the Spanish giants as a youngster, before quitting the club in favour of Villarreal.